 Turn vacant, abandoned, and deteriorated properties into community assets

-The National Association of REALTORS ® is pleased to collaborate with the Center for Community Progress (CCP) to conduct place-based trainings to help REALTORS® address problem properties and create vibrant communities.
-A place-based training brings national expertise to your community to help stakeholders pave the way forward.
+Through Transforming Neighborhoods, the National Association of REALTORS ® is pleased to collaborate with the Center for Community Progress (CCP) to conduct place-based trainings to help REALTORS® address problem properties and create vibrant communities.
+A place-based training brings national expertise to a community to help stakeholders pave the way forward.
+When REALTORS® learn and develop skills alongside other stakeholders, experience and knowledge is shared and can support effective, equitable revitalization strategies.

 This was the most significant, meaningful and successful activity in the most important role that we fulfill as a REALTOR® association in over 23 years that I have been a member.Bob Bustamante, Associate Broker, Berkshire Hathaway HomeServices